Better Beach Alliance

 What purpose do beach cleanups serve?

-They encourage people to take action.
+Encouraging people to take action.

 Surfrider Foundation supports volunteers to organize beach cleanups completely autonomously, with a range of tools and an educational approach.

-They generate public awareness.
+Generating public awareness.

-They aim at the heart of the problem.
+Targeting the heart of the problem.

 How do I report the trash that I have picked up?